UEABIO/physalia-R-course-2023/docs/04-functional-programming.md

 By default this simulation is set to repeat an experiment where 30 samples are taken from each population and compared for a true difference.
 The experiment is repeated 100 times.

 The purpose of this simulation is to understand how the estimated difference in means varies across different random samples of data when the true effect size is known.
 It helps to assess the sampling variability and provides insights into the precision of the estimated difference.
 Additionally, it can be used to create a confidence interval to assess the uncertainty around the estimated effect.
+And determine the power of our experiments.

 With this example we **know** the true difference, see what happens to our confidence intervals as we change the sample size, effect size and iterations: